it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 Method: Derived

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.6.1
 - Provide Dedicated Wireless Networks - Create a separate wireless network for each separate use.
-Access from the wireless network should be treated as untrusted and filtered and audited accordingly.[IF we really want dedicate wireless environment, then we would need mutual authentication, I suggest removing this one]
+Access from the wireless network should be treated as untrusted and filtered and audited accordingly.

-[AMW: Dont we have a requirement for mutual authentication?]

-[pl: we do, the question is from a product standpoint, unless you're shipping out wireless AP with your product and your product can only connect to that stand alone vendor provided ap and that AP can only allow known trusted devices to connect to it, then its hard to ensure that the wireless network is really being used in a dedicated sense and ppl aren't using it for streaming netflix and what not.
-I'm under the impression, this is one is easier for an organization to do, then build in as a product.
-One way that we could work around that is recommend vendors provide a standalone access point or recommend they use cellular networks where appropriate. ]

 >Use of any wireless technology in election technology should be isolated for a very specific purpose, and incoming connections from the wireless network should be handled with care.